hr-rfp55-toph-FEC/Toph-Clothing-Co/README.md

 Front End Capstone for Hack Reactor.
 We are from RFP-55.

 The goal of this project is a complete redesign of the retail portal for an old e-commerce website to use modern front-end technologies.
 We created three widgets for this newly revamped website - Product Overview, Related Products & Outfit, and Ratings & Reviews.
-The project utilized react hooks for more flexible development, and adhere to the ESlint Airbnb style.
+The project utilized React hooks for more flexible development and adheres to the ESlint Airbnb style.

 ## Components